SethMMorton/input_reader/docs/source/InputReader.rst

 .. automethod:: InputReader.add_line_key

 The line key is likely do be the work horse of your input file.
-It allows you to consisely specify a key and its parameters in a flexible way.
+It allows you to concisely specify a key and its parameters in a flexible way.
 There are a lot of things to think about when it comes to line keys,  so we'll take it slowly.